 The spring equinox was last Thursday, and from Sunday we get an extra hour of daylight in the evenings (UK + Europe).
 The weather here, in Concarneau, has been fabulous over the weekend and looks set to continue….at least for this week 🙂 Spring is definitely in the air and so, this week we are looking at some easy ways to bring it into your home.

 Outside the trees are full of blossom and tulips and daffodils are blooming.
-One of the easiest ways to add some spring vibes to your home is via flowers.
+One of the easiest ways to add some spring decor to your home is via flowers.
 Seasonal blooms like tulips, peonies, lilac, ranunculus, daffodils, freesias and hyacinths will “feel” right.
 For larger drama try cherry blossom or forsythia branches.
 If fresh flowers are not for you, there are some great faux flowers around these days.
 Abigail Ahern, Cox & Cox and Wyld Home have some of the best.

 I’m sure you’ve heard it before but changing your cushions is a quick way so freshen up your decor.
 Whites, greens, blues, yellows, pastels all work well for spring.
 And, how about something floral?
 Or, a leaf motif?
 If you sew, or know of a good seamstress then look at fabrics.
 You’ll have more choice and only the covers to store.